 - Some of the areas we have improved compared to last year are:

-As a public interest body, that aims to serve users of financial services, transparency is critical to how we operate.
+As a public interest body, transparency is critical to how we operate.
 We communicate with firms and consumers in a variety of ways, with audiences ranging from MPs and firms, to consumers and the wider public.

 We aim to provide a prompt and high-quality service.
-If we cannot provide a conclusive response within our target timescale, we keep affected consumers and firms updated with our progress.
-We use customer satisfaction research to assess the quality of service.
+If we cannot provide a conclusive response within our target timescale, we keep individuals updated with our progress.
+We use customer satisfaction research to assess the quality of our service.

 Letters, emails, web forms, webchat or faxes

-We aim to provide prompt answers to questions from firms or organisation’s that we regulate and consumers.
+We aim to provide prompt answers to questions from firms that we regulate and consumers: 2 working days for emails, web forms and webchats and 5 working days for letters.
 These standards apply to correspondence that:

 - requires a response